skylatian/nvidia-bot-custom-readme-files/Nvidia Sniper by skylatian#0375.md

 ### **Sniper Download/Pipenv Install**

-- Go to the directory you want to have sniper located, and type ` cd [path to location]` in command prompt.
+- Go to the directory you want to have sniper located (I reccomend putting it with geckdriver for convenience), and type ` cd [path to location]` in command prompt.
 - Type `git clone https://github.com/philippnormann/nvidia-sniper.git`
 - This will create a solder called `nvidia-sniper`
 - Open a command window, type: